 I chose to splurge a bit and stay at Kanale’s Rooms & Suites.
 The hotel is only a 10-minute walk from Naoussa town and is a few minutes walk from the beach.

 If you don’t want to stay in such a popular area, another option is to choose a hotel in the Parikia neighborhood.
 There are also tons of bars and restaurants in Parikia and it’s right by the ferry port.

 How to Get Around Paros

 Although Paros is a small island, I highly recommend renting a scooter or ATV to get around.
 The taxis can get expensive and even if the meter is on I was charged triple the rate of what the meter said at times.
 Not to mention taxis are limited on the island so you’re stuck waiting around until a taxi frees up.

-To rent a scooter or ATV you’ll need an international driver’s license – you can get an express one here.
+To rent a scooter or ATV you’ll need an international driver’s license, which you can get here.
 There are tons of rental companies around the island so you shouldn’t have trouble stumbling upon one.
 I recommend booking in advance or seeing if your hotel can help you with this.
 Parking is free and plentiful around the island.

 Highlights – The Best Things to Do in Paros

 There are 11 small villages scattered throughout the island.
 Some are known for having a rowdy nightlife scene, some are quaint and quintessentially Greek, and others boast beautiful beaches.
 Out of the 11 villages, I focused my time in three areas, seeing the best that Paros had to offer.

 Lefkes is located in the heart of Paros.
 The area surrounding the village is greener and more mountainous than the other villages and it’s also further from the beaches.
 The village has your typical whitewashed buildings and bright blue rooftops with bougainvillea that grows wildly.
 Stop for a sweet treat at Stratis Bakery before wandering along the cobbled, narrow roads.